labianchin/12factor-en_US/presentation.md

 - Loose coupling to the attached deploy
 - Resources can be attached and detached to deploys at will, no code changes

+.hidden[
+- Possible to use a fake service for testing
+]

 .center.fixsize[ ![](http://12factor.net/images/attached-resources.png) ]

 HIGH importance